 No Bad Parts – Dr. Richard C. Schwartz

 If you’ve ever said something like, “a part of me wants this, but another part of me doesn’t,” you’re already familiar with the basic premise of “parts work” and Internal Family Systems.
-This book breaks down why we sometimes feel stuck, ashamed, or self-sabotage—and shows us how to treat every part of ourselves with compassion.
-A deeply healing read for men working through childhood wounds, inner conflict, shame, perfectionism, and more.
-Written in an accessible, therapy-informed style that many men will find relatable.
+This book breaks down why we sometimes feel stuck, ashamed, or self-sabotage.
+A solid read for men working through childhood wounds, inner conflict, shame, perfectionism, and more.
+Written in an accessible, therapy-informed style that many people will find relatable.